chunlinli/grivet/README.md

 The simulation results will be stored in `./simulations/primary_results/part2/setting1/` and the summary will be printed and stored in `./simulations/summary_results/part2/setting1/`.

 ### Table 3
-To reproduce Hub Graph part of Table 3, run the following bash script.
+To reproduce Hub Graph part of Table 3, run the following bash script(Approximately 24 hours).
 ```bash
 Rscript infer_setting1_hub.R
 Rscript summary_infer_setting1_hub.R
 ```
 The simulation results will be stored in `./simulations/primary_results/part3/setting1/` and the summary will be printed and stored in `./simulations/summary_results/part3/setting1/`.
 In addition, the statistics distribution figures will be stored in `./simulations/summary_results/part3/setting1/figures/`.

-To reproduce Random Graph part of Table 3, run the following bash script.
+To reproduce Random Graph part of Table 3, run the following bash script(Approximately 31 hours).
 ```bash
 Rscript infer_setting1_random.R
 Rscript summary_infer_setting1_random.R